BS EN 1276:2019

 Test Temperature

-Contact time
+Contact Time

-in a range from 1 min to 60 min (from 1 min to 5 min at intervals of 1 min and from 5 min to 60 min at intervals of 5 min)
+In a range from 1 min to 60 min (from 1 min to 5 min at intervals of 1 min, and from 5 min to 60 min at intervals of 5 min)

-30 s or 60 s
+30 seconds or 60 seconds

-30 s or 60 s
+30 seconds or 60 seconds

 Conditions